Who should read this?

 The term scholarly communications is generally taken to cover all the activities we associate with research: from the collection and analysis of data (including published information) through its transformation into publications or other outputs, and its dissemination and preservation for subsequent use by others.
 Different people take different roles in these processes which involve researchers, publishers, librarians and data managers.

 Scholarly communications was initially thought of as concerning publications only.
-More recently, there has been recognition that data is not a waste product of research, but as important an output of research as any other.
-Indeed, for some disciplines, the data is the primary research output.
+More recently, there has been recognition that data,techniques, algorithms and software (sometimes referred to as non-traditional research outputs or NTRO) are not waste products of research.
+Both here and overseas, NTRO are increasingly being regarded as 'first-class' outputs of research and in some disciplines,data is the primary research output.

 So what's the problem?